adamkotwasinski/envoy-kafka-mesh-test/README.md

 If Kafka brokers and Envoy are running with config mentioned below, then `./gradlew test` should work.

+If upgrading Kafka, you can use `compare.py` to figure out what changed.

 ## Requirements for broker-filter tests:

 * 1-node Kafka cluster on localhost:9292, advertising itself on localhost:19092 (what means Envoy)